 Personnel will attend orientation upon hire and an annual update of their specific roles and responsibilities and the skills they require to perform their duties during a disaster.
-Inservice education will be given on the back-up communication system and obtaining supplies/equipment in the event of a disaster.
+Inservice

 Performance Standards

 There is a planned, systematic, interdisciplinary approach to process design and performance measurement, analysis and improvement related to organization wide safety.
 The organization will develop and establish performance measures and related outcomes, in a collaborative fashion, based those priority issues known to be associated with the healthcare environment.
 Performance measures and outcomes will be prioritized based upon high risk; high volume, problem prone situations and potential or actual sentinel event related occurrences.
 Criteria for performance improvement measurement and outcome indicator selection will be based on the following: